 Controlling Behaviour is Domestic Abuse

-Domestic abuse remains a priority for West Yorkshire Police during Coronavirus
+Domestic abuse remains a priority for West Yorkshire Police during the Coronavirus pandemic

 "You should be reassured; we are here for you and we will remain here for you throughout this period of isolation.

 "Despite the ongoing demand from the covid-19 pandemic, domestic violence and coercive and controlling behaviour remains a priority for West Yorkshire Police and we will support you however we can.

 "If you would prefer not to speak to police, we work with a number of partner agencies including 24hr National Domestic Violence Helpline, but if it is an emergency, always dial 999.
 We have specially trained officers who can provide support and practical assistance and help keep you save - even in periods of isolation."

 Who can help?